oss-specs/specs/README.md

 ## Installing from npm

-To install the latest version from npm
+To install the latest version from npm:
 * `npm install -g oss-specs`.
 * To start the server `oss-specs`